samwilson/kohana_datalog/README.md

 looking it up dynamically so that the datalog is kept completely self-contained and doesn't constrain future redesigns of the models in question.

+If the primary key does need to be used in the log, then `candidate_key()` should be defined to return it.

 If no `candidate_key()` method is defined.... @TODO

 ### Viewing: